open-telemetry/opentelemetry.io/content/en/blog/2023/contribfest-na/index.md

 ### What's Contribfest?

-In an effort to bring more contributors to the table, OpenTelemetry maintainers hosted the project’s first [Contribfest](https://sched.co/1R2rQ) at Kubecon North America 2023.
+In an effort to bring more contributors to the table, OpenTelemetry maintainers hosted the project’s first [Contribfest](https://sched.co/1R2rQ) at KubeCon North America 2023.
 The goal of a Contribfest is to bring people with all levels of experience together with community members to work through the steps needed to make a contribution to the project.
 This year,